-Fonds contains records documenting Wynne Francis’ friendship with Irving Layton.
-Material consists of letters, audio recordings, research material and notes for Francis’ unfinished biography of Irving Layton, photographs, promotional material, written works, poems, and teaching notes.
+The fonds documents Wynne Francis’ friendship with Irving Layton.
+It consists of letters, sound recordings, research material and notes for Francis’ unfinished biography of Irving Layton, photographs, promotional material, written works, poems, and teaching notes.
 The Wynne Francis Fonds is part of the Irving Layton Collection.

 The fonds has been divided into 9 series:

 F006/D Manuscripts, Articles, and Drafts